configcat/docs/website/docs/advanced/team-management/single-sign-on-sso.md

 ---
 You can let your organization members sign in to ConfigCat using 3rd party SSO (Single Sign-On) providers.

-Go to the [Authentication Preferences](https://app.configcat.com/organization/authentication/) page to configure 3rd party SSO.
+Go to the [Authentication Preferences](https://app.configcat.com/organization/authentication/) page to set up 3rd party SSO.
 You need to be an organization admin to do this.

 Currently supported SSO providers: